ckeditor/ckeditor4-docs/docs/guide/dev/features/image/README.md

     If you are looking for more modern image support with a clean UI and features such as image captions, drag and drop positioning, click and drag resizing, image alignment (including centering) with inline styles or CSS classes, custom image styles or cloud storage support with optimized images and responsive markup, try {@link guide/dev/features/image2/README Enhanced Image} and {@link guide/dev/features/easyimage/README Easy Image} plugins.
 </info-box>

-Below you can see a document with image inserted into the editor content with the default Image plugin.
+Below you can see a document with an image inserted into the editor content with the default Image plugin.

 {@img assets/img/image_01.png Images inserted into CKEditor content with the Image plugin}